 As a valued member, we welcome your continued participation in this historic organization.
 For those interested in membership, we are pleased for you to join the NBL as we expand and reenergize the vision of Booker T. Washington.

 “At the bottom of education, at the bottom of politics, even at the bottom of religion, there must be for our race economic independence.”

 The Michigan Black Chamber of Commerce in downtown Detroit today announced it has acquired the National Business League Inc.

 Fortified with new ownership and leadership, the 117-year-old National Business League Inc. is getting an extensive makeover for future growth.

-The Sankofa Black Business Awards Gala will be held at the Motor City Casino in Detroit, MI on Friday, November 17, 2017 with a pre-dinner reception at 5:00 pm and dinner at 7:00 pm.
+The Sankofa Black Business Awards Gala will be held at the Motor City Casino in Detroit, MI on Saturday, November 17, 2018 from 6:00 pm to 9:00 pm.

 2018 WBENC National Women’s Business Conference & Business Fair that will be in Detroit, MI on June 19 – 21, 2018